-Your library barcode is a 14-digit number beginning with 20385, and the default password is set to your 8-digit NECC Student ID number.
+Your library barcode is a 14-digit number beginning with 20385, and the default password is set to your 8-digit birthdate.
 If this information does not work, contact the library.

 NECC ID numbers expire once you stop taking classes, or after a set period of time if you are not a student.
 To re-activate your library barcode number, contact the library at firstname.lastname@example.org.

 All major web browsers should be supported, however, if you are having issues accessing or viewing resources (especially through a permalink in Blackboard) you may want to close the browser you are using and try another (Internet Explorer is the most successful for these types of issues).
 Please note: it is a good idea to use the most recent version of a browser for security reasons.

 Our proxy servers use “cookies” when you connect to them to verify that you are an authorized user.
 Often various ad blocking software can block cookies.
 In order for you to access the databases from off campus, you must enable cookies in your browser.